 Academics in the Department of Economics and Related Studies have been hard at work over recent months, producing cutting-edge research that helps to illuminate a range of issues relevant to the COVID-19 pandemic.

-Here is a round-up of all the articles that our staff members have published on this topic so far in 2020.
+Here is a round-up of all the articles that our staff members have published on this topic since March 2020.

 “The Coming Storm: Design of Active Labour Market Policies”